PhD studentship in vortex beams and optical metasurfaces

 The project will be an experimental project involving fabrication and optical characterisation of metasurfaces, with aplications in light polarisation control.

-Please quote research group Photonics & Nanotechnology in all correspondence and in your graduate application.
+Please indicate your desired supervisor and quote research group Photonics & Nanotechnology in your application and all correspondence.